McWally4/McWally4/README.md

+<h3 align="center">Welcome </h3>

-<h3 align="center">An existing Data Management analyst working to become a Data Scientist</h3>
+  An existing Data Management analyst working to become a Data Scientist

 - 🔭 I’m currently working on **Data Analytics in Grad School.**